PEtab-dev/petab_sciml/doc/format.rst

 The schema is provided as `JSON schema <standard/array_data_schema.json>`__.
-Currently, validation is only provided via the PEtab SciML library, and does not check the validity of framework-specific Ids (e.g. for inputs, parameters, and layers).
+Currently, validation is only provided via the PEtab SciML library, and does not check the validity of framework-specific IDs (e.g. for inputs, parameters, and layers).

 !!! tip “Multiple NNs may share the same input array data” Like PEtab parameters, NN inputs are global variables.
-Hence, shared input array data for multiple NNs can be specified by using the same input Id in each NN.
-Tools and users should be careful to only intentionally assign multiple inputs the same Id.
+Hence, shared input array data for multiple NNs can be specified by using the same input ID in each NN.
+Tools and users should be careful to only intentionally assign multiple inputs the same ID.

-The Ids of inputs or layer parameters are framework-specific or user-specified.
+The IDs of inputs or layer parameters are framework-specific or user-specified.
 For inputs:

 -  The PEtab SciML `NN model YAML format <@ref%20NN_YAML>`__ follows